sree7k7/azure-vwan-hub-VPN-BGP/README.md

    terraform plan
    terraform apply
 ```
-> **Note**: If fails, try to execute: **terraform init -upgrade** on terminal and execute cmd: **terraform apply --auto-approve**.
+> **Note**: If fails, try to execute: **terraform init -upgrade** on terminal and execute cmd: **terraform apply**.

-4. Verify the connectivity status at virtual_hub VPN site.
+1. Verify the connectivity status at virtual_hub VPN site.
 Check this by navigating to Virtual WANs → Virtual hub → VPN (Site to site) → vpn Sites → check the site.